 Ms Asta von Stackelberg

-Asta holds a BA in Development Studies and History as well as an MA in Anthropology from the School of African and Oriental Studies (SOAS) in London.
-She combines her professional knowledge in international development with the experience of a mother of five and insight gained through her role as a governor in her work with ODST.
-Most importantly though she offers passion to the cause: ensuring that every child matters is a natural combination of her spiritual convictions, values and work.
+Asta holds a BA in Development Studies and History as well as an MA in Anthropology from the School of Oriental and African Studies (SOAS) in London.
+In her work for the ODST she combines her professional knowledge in international aid and development with the insight gained through more than eight years of school governance and is currently serving on the board of two primary schools in the Diocese.